apache/airflow/docs/apache-airflow/faq.rst

   "airflow" and "DAG" in order to prevent the DagBag parsing from importing all python files collocated with user's DAGs.

 - Is your ``start_date`` set properly?
-The Airflow scheduler won't trigger the task until after the first schedule interval following the start date has passed.
+For time-based dags, the task won't be triggered until the the first schedule interval following the start date has passed.

 - Is your ``schedule`` param set properly?
 The default is one day (``datetime.timedelta(1)``).
 You must specify a different ``schedule``